AzureIoTGBB/iot-academy/Month_1/Day_1/IoT Central HOL.md

  ![Command Recall](./media/device-provisioned.png 'Command Recall')

-At this point in the Track View dashboard you should see data flowing thorught it, the map should show a blue dot with your truck and the chart receiving telemetry data should show some data points already.
+At this point in the Truck View dashboard in IoT Central you should see data flowing thorught it, the map should show a blue dot with your truck and the chart receiving telemetry data should show some data points already.

 3. Select the device's **Commands** tab.
 This control should be under the truck name, to the right of the Truck view control.